Pape98/dali-media/README.md

 # DALI Front-End Social Media Challenge

 This website displays the profiles of members of the DALI Lab at Dartmouth College.
-The user has the ability to search for members by their typing their whole names and to create new posts.
+The user has the ability to search for a specific member by typing his or her entire name and also to create new posts.

 ## Link to Hosted Site